-- 5. Prepare the product for transport in accordance with the details in the declaration of contamination. - a) Neutralize the product with nitrogen or dry air. - b) Close all openings with airtight blank flanges. - c) Seal the product in appropriate protective film. - d) Only pack the product in suitable, stable transport containers. - e) Observe the applicable transport conditions.
+Prepare the product for transport in accordance with the details in the declaration of contamination.

+Neutralize the product with nitrogen or dry air.

+- Close all openings with airtight blank flanges. - :) Seal the product in appropriate protective film. - d) Only pack the product in suitable, stable transport containers. - e) Observe the applicable transport conditions. - 6 Affix the declaration of contamination to the outside of the packaging.

-PFEIFFER ► VACUUM
+PFEIFFER VACUUM

-Then send your product to your local Service Center.

-8 You will receive a confirmation message/a quotation from Pfeiffer Vacuum.
+- 7 Then send your product to your local Service Center. - 8 You will receive a confirmation message/a quotation from Pfeiffer Vacuum.